 Xiaomi’s plans for global expansion have been rumored for ages but with Hugo Barra announcing his imminent departure from Xiaomi in favor of heading up Facebook’s VR efforts, Xiaomi is in need of a new global frontman.

-That’s everything we know about so far at MWC 2017.
-What are you hoping to see at the show?
+That’s everything we’ve seen so far at MWC 2017.
+What has impressed you the most?
 Let us know in the comments.